-Justin: And it's adorable, but-
+Justin: And it's adorable, but you can't pick it up.

-Sydnee: This is what scientists do when they're excited, straighten their glasses.
+Sydnee: This is what scientists do when they're excited, they straighten their glasses.
 So, they find all this fluoride and the chief chemist at the Aluminum Company of America writes a letter to Dr. McKay and says, "Listen, I don't know what this means, I don't know why it would have any effect, but here's the deal.

 You're worried about these brown teeth, we analyzed the water, this is what we found and if you want to get water samples from the other communities that have brown teeth, we will analyze it in our lab and look for the same thing we found here."

-And he says, "Yes, I want to do that."
-They send samples from Colorado Springs, they send samples from Oakley, Idaho.
-They're our other communities where we've had these brown teeth, they send all these samples to the lab and they find high levels of fluoride.
+And he says, "Yes, I want to do that," they send samples from Colorado Springs, they send samples from Oakley, Idaho.
+They- There are other communities where we've had these brown teeth, they send all these samples to the lab and they find high levels of fluoride.